'There is no room to put these bodies,' Alabama health official says as Covid-19 deaths climb – KION546

 In Mississippi, 28,990 students were quarantined between August 16 and 20 after possible exposure to Covid-19, according to data from the state’s department of health, up from the 20,334 students who quarantined August 9 to 13.

-A total of 11,766 students and 2,383 employees have tested positive for Covid-19 in Mississippi schools since the beginning of August when schools began.
+A total of 11,766 students and 2,383 employees have tested positive for Covid-19 in Mississippi schools since the beginning of August when schools began, health officials said.

-In California, Los Angeles Unified Schools reported 2,761 active Covid-19 cases among students and staff across all as of Friday, according to the district’s dashboard.
+In California, the Los Angeles Unified School District reported 2,847 active Covid-19 cases among students and staff across all as of Friday evening, according to the district’s dashboard.
 The district said that as of Tuesday, 3,000 students and 500 employees were required to isolate at home while 3,500 students and 500 employees had to quarantine at home.

 The second largest district in the country enacted some of the strongest mitigation measures throughout its more than 1,000 schools.
 But officials remain on guard about the spread.

-“We anticipate an upward trend in outbreaks as our schools have reopened, but we’re continuing to work hard to prevent, investigate and manage them as they happen,” LA County public health director Barbara Ferrer said during a weekly briefing on Thursday.
+“We anticipate an upward trend in outbreaks as our schools have reopened, but we’re continuing to work hard to prevent, investigate and manage them as they happen,” Los Angeles County Public Health Director Dr. Barbara Ferrer said during a weekly briefing on Thursday.

 Health care resources are stretched thin for non-Covid-19 patients

-As increases in Covid-19 cases persist, medical attention for other health needs is getting curtailed.
+As increases in Covid-19 cases persist, medical attention for other health needs is being curtailed.

 Three OhioHealth hospitals decided to temporarily pause elective surgeries that require an overnight stay due to an influx of Covid-19 hospitalizations, spokesperson Colin Yoder told CNN in a statement Friday.
 The move, effective Monday, frees hospital capacity and staff, he explained.